 A cavity develops when bacteria in your mouth begin to feed on the sugars in foods you eat.
 These bacteria excrete acids that can begin to dissolve tooth enamel, creating a hole called a cavity.
 We find cavities either by probing your teeth to locate soft spots, or on a digital X-ray that shows decay between your teeth.

 On the other hand, if the cavity has been around for a while, then you may occasionally feel a burst of pain, especially after you have something to eat or drink that is hot, cold or sweet.
 If this continues to happen, don’t wait until your next scheduled checkup to see the dentist Lacey trusts.
 Call our dental office, so we can examine the tooth that is bothering you.
 We’d much rather tell you, “It’s nothing to worry about” than have it be tooth decay that’s allowed to spread deeper in your tooth or to adjacent teeth.

 Dental Fillings Procedure

 Once the appropriate shade is chosen, Dr. Cammack or Dr. Peterson will administer a local anesthetic to numb the area.
-Then, using a dentist’s drill, the portion of your tooth that is decayed will be removed.
-Yet another advantage of a tooth-colored filling is that less natural tooth structure needs removal.
-For you this has two benefits: first, less time with a dental drill in your mouth, and second a stronger tooth when the filling is in place.
+Then, the portion of your tooth that is decayed will be removed.
+Yet another advantage of a tooth-colored filling is that less natural tooth structure needs removal, preserving more of your natural tooth’s structure.
 As conservative dentists, Drs.
 Peterson and Cammack always prefer to retain as much original tooth structure as possible.
 Moreover, the composite resin of a tooth-colored filling actually bonds with your remaining tooth structure.
 So, you not only have a restored tooth that blends naturally with your other teeth, you also have a tooth that is durable and better able to withstand the pressures of chewing and biting.